truenas/middleware/docs/userguide/index.rst

  DmNfwrRSxLjDvUzfywnjFHlKk/+TQIT1gg1QQaj21PJD9pnDVF0AiJrWyWnR root@freenas.local

-Go to *PULL* and paste (or append) the copied key into the SSH Public Key field of Account → Users → View Users → root (or the specified rsync user account) → Modify User.
+Go to *PULL* and paste (or append) the copied key into the SSH Public Key field of :menuselection:`Account --> Users --> View Users --> root --> Modify User`, or the username of the specified rsync user account.
 The paste for the above example is shown in Figure 6.3d.
 When pasting the key, ensure that it is pasted as one long line and, if necessary, remove any extra spaces representing line breaks.

 **Figure 6.3d: Pasting the User's SSH Public Key**

 |Figure63d_png|

-While on *PULL*, verify that the SSH service is running in Services → Control Services and start it if it is not.
+While on *PULL*, verify that the SSH service is running in :menuselection:`Services --> Control Services` and start it if it is not.

 Next, copy the host key of *PULL* using Shell on *PUSH*.
 The following command copies the RSA host key of the